suffolklibraries/sljekyll/health/lists/_posts/2020-02-03-reading-well-for-children.md

 date: 2020-02-03
 author: alice-violett
 category: health-lists
-excerpt: The Reading Agency and Society of Chief Librarians have released a new list of Reading Well books for children, covering mental health, feelings, worries, bullying, tough times, living with a disability and more.
+excerpt: The Reading Agency and Libraries Connected have released a new list of Reading Well books for children, covering mental health, feelings, worries, bullying, tough times, living with a disability and more.
 featured-image: /images/featured/featured-reading-well-children.jpg
 featured-alt: "Planet Omar: Accidental Trouble Magnet, Clownfish, Worry Angels"
 breadcrumb: health